evamizer/irish_bee_population_timeseries/README.md

-# Phase 3 Diabetes Screening
+# Phase 4 Project - Predicting Irish Bee Populations

 Welcome scientists, politians, conservationists, concerned citizens, and beyond!
-For my fourthl phase project in the Flatiron Data Science program, I have made a model that can help screen patients for diabetes.
+For my fourth phase project in the Flatiron Data Science program, I have made a model that can help predict bee populations.

 In this project description, we will cover: